cloudify-examples/nodecellar-auto-scale-auto-heal-blueprint/README.md

 This is a fork of the Cloudify Nodecellar Example.

-It's main purpose is to demonstrate scaling a Node JS Webserver Backend with a Node JS Frontend.
+It's main purpose is to demonstrate scaling a MongoDB Webserver Backend with a Node JS Frontend.

 ### Step 1: Upload the blueprint